What You Can Learn from Life of Andrew Carnegie

 Carnegie, after spending his childhood working in a Pittsburgh cotton mill, he rose to the rank of Divisional Superintendent of the Pennsylvania Railroad in 1859 and made his first fortune by his early thirties.

 He entered the steel industry in his early 1870s and dominated the industry for the next two decades.
-In 1901, he sold the Carnegie Steel Company to banker John Pierpont Morgan (Head of banking firm that ultimately because J.P.
+In 1901, he sold the Carnegie Steel Company to banker John Pierpont Morgan (Head of banking firm that ultimately became J.P.
 Morgan and Co.) for $480 million.

 The Carnegie Steel Company later became known as the U.S. Steel Corporation.
 After selling Carnegie Steel, he overtook John D. Rockefeller to become the richest American in the years that followed.